lyrics

 "내가 마신 음료수 그게 아니야 아니야 그게 아니야"

-The lyrical melody of Yaeji's hit "Drink I'm Sippin' on" combines the two things I love the most: The Korean language and electronic music.
+The lyrical melody of Yaeji's hit "Drink I'm Sippin' on" combines the two things I love the most: The Korean language & electronic music.

-Yaeji, an Korean American born DJ, producer, and singer is one of my musical inspirations.
+Yaeji, a Korean American born DJ, producer, and singer is one of my musical inspirations.

 Uniquely combining the essence of Western DJ culture with the Korean language, this entrancing infusion of sound also leaves one with pondering thoughts upon listening.